rajeshpillai/react-socket-web-push-notify/README.md

 ## NOTE: Please don't use this key.
 Create a new one and use it.

-Refer: sw-push.js (in the public folder)
+Refer: sw-push.js (in the public folder) and server/index.js for registration.

 ## To run production build